 About the Author

 Sabry Hafez is Distinguished Professor of Comparative Literature at Qatar University.
-His publications include A Reader of Modern Arabic Short Stories and The Genesis of Arabic Narrative Discourse, both by Saqi Books.
+His publications include A Reader of Modern Arabic Short Stories, The Genesis of Arabic Discourse and The Quest for Identities (selected by Choice magazine as one of the outstanding academic titles of 2009), all by Saqi Books.